top of page

 Please feel free to screen this film, or portion thereof, in your gathering, workshop, or classroom.

-If you show the film publicly, please fill out THIS SHORT FORM so we can track impact for our funding purposes.
+If you show the film publicly, please fill out THIS SHORT FORM.

 Click on the arrows icon to watch in full screen.
 Click on the Vimeo icon to watch the film from Vimeo.com or to download the .mp4 of the film before your screening.